sternstaub/Civitas-RPG-Framework/README.md

 * Streetmap Module
 * Survival Module (disease / hypothermia)

 These packages shall be loosely interconnected (Java reflections).
 That means: a building CAN have a certain type of economy object attached to it.
 A Monster CAN drop certain items.
 I capitalized the "can", because the actual implementation of buildings happens in the Civitas Plugins (kind of child plugins of the framework).
+The Framework will mainly provide abstract types and handler classes.
-The plugins which a server owner chooses to use will also determine which parts of the framework shall be used and which shall not.
+This means that the CivitasPlugins which a server owner chooses to use will also determine which parts of the framework shall be used and which shall not.

 ### Specific considerations
 There are some obstacles that should be considered while developing this plugin.
 Please remember that they only refer

 * BuildingFrameworkObjects do not have a world position.
 They are "roomless".
 * Generally, FrameworkObjects shall only provide methods to interact with each other.
-* There might be [matrix](https://www.matrix.org)-support for chats
+* I would like to add [matrix](https://www.matrix.org)-support for chats
 * The Framework plugin will also do the data handling.
 That means to save and load the data of CivitasPlugins, aswell as checking their integrity.